41rumble/intelligent-rag-server/OPENWEBUI.md

 # Open WebUI Integration Guide

-This guide explains how to integrate the Intelligent RAG Server with Open WebUI using the provided pipeline configuration.
+This guide explains how to integrate the Intelligent RAG Server with Open WebUI using the provided function configuration.

 ## Prerequisites